kibiwotkosgei/testimonials-grid/README.md

 ### Useful resources

-- [w3schools](https://www.w3schools.com) - This helped me in working on pushing a row to the far end.
+- [w3schools](https://www.w3schools.com/cssref/pr_background-image.asp) - This helped me in working on pushing a row to the far end and also using image background in my css.
 I really liked it and will use it going forward.
-- [developer.mozilla.org](https://developer.mozilla.org/) - I am still learning the great concepts I learned from this great website.
+- [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-row-end) - I am still learning the great concepts I learned from this great website.